Finding the best stocks for options trading in 2019

 I place this as a subjective rating tool as some stocks have wide bid/ask spreads which jump around a lot.
 Chipotle (CMG) for example has a wide bid/ask spread but the stocks options (the way I trade them) are just fine.

-I use this filter to see what monster spreads that their may be with stocks I am perhaps not so familiar with and usually a quick visual inspection of the chart will highlight how much of a pigs ear it looks.
+I use this filter to see what monster spreads that there may be with stocks I am perhaps not so familiar with and usually, a quick visual inspection of the chart will highlight how much of a pigs ear it looks.

 7 – Household name (subjective & optional)